 Have you ever had your Facebook account taken over by a hacker?

 If so, you know how difficult it can be to regain control of your own account once it has been hacked or you have forgotten your login info.

 I receive several frantic requests for help every week from folks who’ve had their Facebook accounts hijacked or they forgot their passwords, and the sad thing is I’m unable to help them in many of those situations.

 The problem is Facebook’s automated “Account Recovery” tools.
-In short, they are seriously broken and virtually useless in many hacked account situations.
+In short, they are seriously broken and virtually useless in many common situations.